Identification and Estimation of Spillover Effects in Randomized Experiments: Estimation and inference

 \subsection{Bootstrap approximation}

 An alternative approach to perform inference in this setting is the bootstrap.
-Since the challenge for inference is that cells can have too few observations for the Gaussian distribution to provide a good approximation, the wild bootstrap \citep{Wu_1986_AoS,Mammen_1993_AoS,Kline-Santos_2012_JoE} can offer a more accurate approximation when groups are relatively large.
-This type of bootstrap can be performed by defining weights $w_{ig}\in\{-1,1\}$ with probability $1/2$ independently of the sample.
+Since the challenge for inference is that cells can have too few observations for the normal distribution to provide a good approximation, the wild bootstrap \citep{Shao_book} can offer a more accurate approximation when groups are relatively large.
+One way to implement this type of bootstrap is to define weights $w_{ig}\in\{-1,1\}$ with probability $1/2$ independently of the sample.
 The bootstrap estimator for $\mu(\mathbf{a})$ is given by:

 whenever the denominator is non-zero, where

 In what follows, $\P^*[\cdot]$ denotes a probability calculated over the distribution of $w_{ig}$, conditional on the sample, and $\E^*[\cdot]$ and $\V^*[\cdot]$ the expectation and variance calculated over $\P^*[\cdot]$.
 The validity of the wild bootstrap is established in the following theorem.